132nd-etcher/OPUF18CASBRIEF/README.md

 ### Control

-J-TAC VIKING, on the hill East of BQ56.
+JTAC VIKING, on the hill East of BQ56.

-In case J-TAC VIKING becomes unavailable, contact OVERLORD.
+In case JTAC VIKING becomes unavailable, contact OVERLORD.

 #### Reports

-BDAs to be sent to J-TAC VIKING.
+BDAs to be sent to JTAC VIKING.

-J-TAC VIKING will confirm BDA during egress and transmit consolidated BDA to C2.
+JTAC VIKING will confirm BDA during egress and transmit consolidated BDA to C2.

 Do not send BDA to In-Flight report net unless otherwise stated.